 As a graduate looking to get into human resources (HR), it may seem as if your options are virtually unlimited – after all, every organisation needs HR staff.
 However, there is one easy way to narrow down your job hunt.
 Some employers offer HR schemes specifically for graduates alongside their other training programmes.

-- Balfour Beatty offers a two to three-year HR scheme within its business graduate programme.
+- Balfour Beatty offers a two-year HR scheme within its business graduate programme.

 Energy and engineering